ITNaveen/interview-questions-NT/c-sharp-devops-pipeline.md

 A: For our C# applications using Entity Framework, I've implemented a separation between application deployment and database migrations.
 In the CI pipeline, we generate migration scripts and validate them with tests.
 Before deployment, we run a separate job that applies migrations using a dedicated service account with appropriate permissions.
 For production, we generate a migration plan that's reviewed before execution, and we implement transaction rollback capability for failed migrations.
 We also maintain database snapshots before significant schema changes as an additional safety measure.

 **Q: How do you manage secrets across your pipeline?**
-A: We use a multi-layered approach to secrets management.
-Jenkins credentials are stored in the Jenkins credential store and injected at runtime.
-For application secrets, we use HashiCorp Vault with short-lived credentials and automatic rotation.
-In Kubernetes, we use a combination of sealed secrets for GitOps and the external secrets operator to fetch credentials from Vault.
-Our Trivy scans specifically look for leaked secrets in images, and SonarQube checks for hardcoded credentials in code.
+We use a multi-layered approach to secrets management.
+For CI/CD, Jenkins credentials are securely stored in AWS Secrets Manager and retrieved at runtime using the AWS CLI or Jenkins plugins.
+Application secrets are also managed in AWS Secrets Manager with fine-grained IAM policies, ensuring least-privilege access.
+In Kubernetes, we use the External Secrets Operator to fetch secrets dynamically from AWS Secrets Manager and inject them into pods as environment variables or Kubernetes secrets.
+Our security pipeline includes Trivy scans to detect exposed credentials in images and SonarQube to check for hardcoded secrets in the codebase.

 **Q: How do you ensure zero-downtime deployments with your ArgoCD setup?**
-A: In our ArgoCD deployment strategy, we use Kubernetes rolling updates with proper readiness and liveness probes for our C# applications.
-I've configured pod disruption budgets to ensure minimum availability during updates.
-For database-dependent applications, we implement backward compatibility in our APIs to support N-1 version coexistence.
-ArgoCD is configured to monitor deployment health metrics, and we use the synchronization waves feature to control the order of resource updates.
-For critical changes, we use Blue/Green deployments with a session draining period to ensure a smooth transition.
+"We ensure zero-downtime deployments using the Blue-Green Deployment strategy.
+In this approach, we deploy a new version (Blue) while keeping the current version (Green) running.
+Once the Blue version is tested and verified, we switch all traffic to it and shut down the Green version.
+This ensures that users always interact with a fully running application, eliminating downtime."

+"We also configure liveness and readiness probes to ensure smooth transitions:"

+    Readiness Probe 🟢 → Ensures the new pod is fully started before receiving traffic.
+    Liveness Probe 🔴 → Detects if a pod becomes unresponsive and automatically restarts it.

+"Compared to other deployment strategies, Blue-Green provides a fast rollback mechanism—if an issue is detected after switching, we can instantly revert traffic back to the previous version.
+This makes it highly reliable for production deployments."